 Arafat returned to Gaza in 1994 after being exiled for 27 years.
 He headed up the newly-formed Palestinian Authority.

-In 1995, Oslo II called for a complete withdrawal of Israeli troops from parts of the West Bank and other areas.
+In 1995, Oslo II laid the groundwork for a complete withdrawal of Israeli troops from parts of the West Bank and other areas.
 It also set a schedule for Palestinian Legislative Council elections.

 The Second Intifada: Violence Continues

 In September 2000, the Second Palestinian Intifada began.
-One of the triggers for the violence was when Ariel Sharon, who would later become Israel’s Prime Minister, visited al-Aqsa Mosque in Jerusalem.
+One of the triggers for the violence was when Ariel Sharon, a right-wing, Jewish Israeli who would later become Israel’s prime minister, visited the Muslim holy site at the al-Aqsa Mosque in Jerusalem.
 Many Palestinians felt this was an offensive move, and they protested.

-Riots, suicide bombings and other attacks subsequently broke out, putting an end to the promising peace process.
+Riots, suicide bombings and other attacks subsequently broke out, putting an end to the once-promising peace process.

 This period of violence between Palestinians and Israelis lasted nearly five years.
-In 2005, the Israeli army withdrew from Gaza.
+Yasser Arafat died in November 2004, and by August of 2005, the Israeli army withdrew from Gaza.